somnathbm/hospital-hms-infra/charts/README.md

 # 📊 Charts

 This is where all the service Helm charts belongs.
-The charts may either directly be used or YAML-generated inside Kustomize.
+The charts may either directly be used or YAML-generated inside Kustomize..

 ```
 charts